Oojimentis/uat978_wx_test/README.md

 * Trying to decode overlay option #2 - High-res 3D polygon.

 ## Added
-* Removed most of the output text files, as data is now being put into database.
+* Removed most of the old output text files, as data is now being put into database.
 (01/01/21)
 * NEXRAD and other radar data captured in database.
 (12/27/20)
 * Converted sqlite database to PostgreSQL.
 (01/01/21)
 * WX station and airport lookup via database.